ccapdev1920T2/s11g8/README.md

 * Users who have logged in can view posts, create posts, view other profiles thru posts, rate other users, view profile, edit profile, bid on post/item, and search post/items.

 ## Versioning
-* The members used shared Google Drive and Github for making changes in the application.
+* The members used a shared Google Drive and Github for making changes in the application.

 ## Dependencies
+* bcrypt
+* express
+* express-hbs
+* express-validator
+* handlebars
+* jquery
+* MongoDB
+* Mongoose

 ## Authors
 * BROSOTO, MIG FRANZ